 Ch 4 and connect to form a ring.

 First round: Chain 2 and make 11 double-crochet (dc) stitches into the ring.
 Slip stitch to top of beginning chain 2, to complete the round.
 Slip stitch (chain) again and tighten.
 Cut yarn and pull end out (so it won’t unravel).

 Repeat 5 more times, to end up with 6 petals.

-Cut yarn and weave in all ends.
+Slip stitch and cut yarn.
+Weave in all ends.

 ↑ The flowers will naturally have a slight cup-shape. ↑